loomnugget/art-c/standup.md

         - Elizabeth: Tests and routes for artists, galleries and listings.

         - Claudia: Tests and routes for artists, galleries and listings.

+        **10/10/2016, 1:30pm

+              Question: Why are two tests failing on Liz's machine for Mongo-related errors and not on others?